-We recommend that you do the rough altitude adjustment before mounting the counterweights and the telescope, since you will be making major adjustments to the position of the mount at this time.
+Now proceed to the rough altitude adjustment.
+We recommend that you proceed with the rough altitude adjustment before mounting the counterweights and the telescope, since you will be making major adjustments to the position of the mount at this time.
 The telescope and the counterweights would add considerable weight and require more effort.